Omore-Salam/e-commerce-website/README.md

 # e-commerce-website
-An unfinished e-commerce website created with html, css and javascript
+An unfinished fashion brand e-commerce website created with html, css and javascript